 Condition 5.
-Physical Examination / Health Screening
+Physical Examination/Health Screening

-A physical examination / health screening is required for determining the student's ability to perform the duties of a health care provider.
-These physical/environmental requirements are specified on the KPSAHS website for each program.
-The physical examination is conducted by Kaiser Permanente Employee Health Services (EHS) and includes but is not limited to a review of the student's communicable disease history, immunizations, laboratory testing, and respirator fit testing.
+A physical examination/health screening is required for determining the student's ability to perform the duties of a health care provider.
+These physical/environmental requirements are specified in the Basic and Advanced Phlebotomy Technician catalog program description under Physical Requirements.
+The physical examination is conducted by Kaiser Permanente Employee Health Services (EHS) and includes a review of the student's communicable disease history, immunizations, laboratory testing, respirator fit testing, and other applicable areas.
 Students may be asked to obtain additional immunizations and/or complete required tests.

-Kaiser Permanente Employee Health Services documents successful completion of the physical examination and health screening.
+Kaiser Permanente EHS documents successful completion of the physical examination and health screening.